Dawood Ghaznavi

 Muhammad Daud Ghaznavi (better known as Dawood Ghaznavi or Daud Ghaznavi; 1895 – 16 December 1963), was an Islamic scholar, journalist, teacher, writer and politician in British India and a leader of the Indian independence movement.
-He served as the president of Punjab Provincial Congress Committee, and co-founded Majlis-e Ahrar-e Islam and the Jamiat Ulema-e-Hind.
+He served as the president of Punjab Provincial Congress Committee, and co-founded Majlis-e Ahrar-e Islam, the Jamiat Ulema-e-Hind and Markazi Jamiat Ahle Hadith.
 He was member of Punjab Provincial Assembly.

-Ghaznavi joined the Muslim League in August 1946.
+In 1946, as a politician of Indian national congress, Ghaznavi had participated in 1946 Punjab Provincial Assembly election and was member of Punjab Provincial Assembly from 1946 to 1947.
+After four years of service in Congress Party, he joined the Muslim League in August 1946.
 After Independence of Pakistan, he participated in 1951 Punjab provincial election and became a member of the Provincial Assembly of the Punjab.

 Early life

 Dawood Ghaznavi was born in 1895 in Amritsar.
 He received Islamic education from his father Syed Abdul Jabbar Ghaznavi and his cousin Syed Abdul Awal Ghaznavi.
 He moved to Delhi for higher education, where he studied hadith under the tutelage of Abdullah Ghazipuri, who was one of the students of Syed Nazeer Husain.

 Ghaznavi's full name is Dawood Ghaznavi ibn Abdul Jabbar Ghaznavi ibn Abdullah Ghaznavi ibn Muhammad ibn Muhammad Sharif Ghaznavi.